rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers.md

    - If service net is enabled
    - The agent version

-3. To the right of the system name, review the status of the backup agent.
+5. To the right of the system name, review the status of the backup agent.
    The backup status is **connected** or **disconnected**.
-4. Wait ten seconds to ensure that the status is accurate because it can change after a few seconds.
+6. Wait ten seconds to ensure that the status is accurate because it can change after a few seconds.
-5. After 10 seconds, perform one of the following actions:
+7. After 10 seconds, perform one of the following actions:
- - If the status is **connected**, contact Rackspace Technical Support.
+ - If the status is **connected**, contact Rackspace Support.
  - If the status is **disconnected**, restart the DriveClient service as shown in the next section.

 ## Restart the DriveClient service